zim-desktop-wiki/zim-desktop-wiki/data/manual/Help/Commandline_Options.txt

   -r, --recursive  when exporting a page, also export sub-pages -s, --singlefile export all pages to a single output file -O, --overwrite  force overwriting existing file(s)

+Import Options:
+  --format         format to read (defaults to 'wiki') --assubpage      import files as sub-pages of PATH, this is implicit true
+                   when PATH ends with a ":" or when multiple files are given

 Search Options:
   None